infinitelyjames/Malx/README.md

 Dependencies needing to be installed can be found in `requirements.txt` and installed with `pip install -r requirements.txt`.
 Git should also be installed.
 Then, simply run with `python malx.py --help` (or `py malx.py --help`) for the supported commands.

+Note: Python3 is required.
+On linux, `python` may default to Python2.
+Use `python3 malx.py --help` for more info.

+Note: This program does not virtualise the running of samples.
+Use a virtual machine with the Operating System of choice that the malware you're testing runs on.
+Testing malware not designed to be run on that particular operating system will render the results invalid.

 ## Example result
 ![Output Document](images/example_output.png "Example output")
 Note: To save this file upon completion, specify an output folder (`--output output/`)